ZenGo-X/signature-simulation/eip/eip.md

 - Not necessarily correct: the explanation is based on 3rd party interpretation of the original message author
 - Introduces an unnecessary dependency of a third party which may have some operational, security, and privacy implications.

-#### Domain binding
+#### Domain name binding

-Alternatively, wallets can bind domain to a signature to only accept EIP-712 message if it comes from a web2 domain that is included in the message, however this approach has the following disadvantages:
+Alternatively, wallets can bind domain name to a signature. i.e.  only accept EIP-712 message if it comes from a web2 domain that its ```name``` as defined by EIP-712 is included in ```eip712Domain```.
+However this approach has the following disadvantages:

 - It breaks Web3’s composability, as now other dapps cannot interact with such messages
 - Does not protect against bad messages coming from the specified web2 domain, e.g. when web2 domain is hacked